BruOp/personal-website/content/blog/exposure/index.md

 - Use a geometric average, obtained by repeatedly downsampling the luminance of our HDR image (similar to a mip map chain).
 - Create a histogram of some static luminance range.

 The geometric average is susceptible to extreme values being over-represented in the final luminance value, so instead we're going to construct the histogram.
-This allows us more control (if we desire it) over how extreme values influence our "average", which doesn't necessarily have to be a true average but we'll continue referring to it that way.
+This allows us more control (if we desire it) over how extreme values influence our "average" -- with a histogram, we can choose to use other features, like the median, if we wanted to.
+For now, we'll stick with the average.

 ### Constructing the Luminence Histogram

-To construct the histogram, I used [Alex Tardif's]() blog post on the exact same subject as a reference.
+To construct the histogram, I used [Alex Tardif's](http://www.alextardif.com/HistogramLuminance.html) blog post on the exact same subject as a reference.
 I'll still explain the code here, and try to focus on the parts that confused me the most while trying to replicate Tardif's method.
 Here's the compute shader, written using BGFX's version of glsl:

 ```glsl
 // This defines all the preprocessor definitions that translate things